 Reading & Dictating Text Messages

-Apple CarPlay’s Siri can also read text messages back to you.
+Another advantage that Apple CarPlay has over regular head units is that it can read text messages back to you.
 Opening the Messaging app will prompt her to do so and you’ll be asked if you would want to reply or not.
 If you choose to reply, you can dictate the text message back to Siri and she will “type” the whole thing for you.
-She will also re-read your message before sending.
+She will also re-read your message before sending it.